Spirit of the Seasons, part 18: Mother Earth and the Dance of the Spring Equinox

 - 7 min read

-Updated: Mar 20
+Updated: Mar 30

 Ziinzibaakwadooke Giizis (Maple Sugar Making Moon ) - March 20, 2025

-We refer to the spring equinox, or late spring, as Minookamin.
-Traditionally, Minookamin (Late Spring, meaning "Being-Good-Earth") marks the start of the new year for the Society of the Dawn People (Waabanoowiwin), in contrast to the Midewiwin, who consider the new year to begin during the Winter Season.
-The celebration or ceremony of the Spring Equinox takes place immediately after the Sugar Bush camps.
+We call the spring equinox, or late spring, Minookamin.
+Traditionally, Minookamin (Late Spring, meaning "Being-Good-Earth") signifies the beginning of the new year for the Society of the Dawn People (Waabanoowiwin), unlike the Midewiwin, who view the new year as starting in the Winter Season.
+The Spring Equinox celebration or ceremony occurs right after the Sugar Bush camps.

-Zhiishiigwanan, like many objects used in both daily and ceremonial life on earth, are closely linked to the spirits in the sky world.
-Among the Ininewak (Cree), who are elder relatives of the Anishinaabeg and share similar cosmological beliefs, the sound of the rattle announces the song and the arrival of sikwun (ziigwan in our language), the star constellation that includes the star known as Giiwedin Anang, the North Star (Polaris).
+Zhiishiigwanan, like many items used in everyday and ceremonial life on earth, are deeply connected to the spirits of the sky world.
+Among the Ininewak (Cree), who are elder relatives of the Anishinaabeg and share similar cosmological views, the sound of the rattle signals the song and the arrival of sikwun (ziigwan in our language), the star constellation that includes the star known as Giiwedin Anang, the North Star (Polaris).
 The root word of Sisikwun/Zhiishiigwan is Sikwun/Ziigwan...Spring.
+The Ojibwe word ziigwan, in turn, derives from the verb ziiga'anjige, which means "pour": a reference to spring being a time of rejuvenation when snow melts, trees run sap, and life and food spring from the earth.

 Every year around this time, I reflect on the spring ceremonies taking place across Anishinaabe Aki at this very moment.
 Although I live overseas, far from these ceremonies, it doesn't stop me from contemplating them.
 Could it be that this reflection is a ceremony of its own?
 I like to believe it is.

 Nahaaw mii sa iw.
-Onjida gii agindaasoyeg.
+Onjida gii-agindaasoyeg.
 OK that is all, thank you for reading.

 Illustration: "Mother Earth and the Dance of the Spring Equinox," © 2023-2025 Zhaawano Giizhik.